jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Philosophy

-**"Good design is as little design as possible"** is perhaps Dieter Ram's most famous quote, meaning that by removing what is unnecessary the essential comes to the forefront, making a product more useful, understandable, easy to use, and long-lasting.
+**"Good design is as little design as possible"** is perhaps Dieter Ram's most famous quote, meaning that by removing the unnecessary, the essential comes to the forefront, making a product more useful, understandable, easy to use, and long-lasting.

 ## Design Principles

-In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to simplify your life by setting clear limits, identifying the essentials, and eliminating the unnecessary to maximize performance with minimum effort.
+In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to improve performance with clever reductionism by starting with small proactive actions, setting clear limits, identifying the essentials, simplifying your work, eliminating the unnecessary, and staying focused on the vision.

 1. Start small
 2. Set clear limits